dhamidi/isitashopifystore.com/docs/chrome-extension-plan.md

 - Configure the manifest to use the Shopify icon for the extension
 - **Definition of Done**: Extension uses the Shopify icon when installed

-## 3. Background Script Implementation
+## 3. Background Script Implementation - DONE

 ### Step 3.1: Create API Service
 - Create `chrome-ext/scripts/background/api.js`